jenkinsci/winp/DEVELOPER.md

 * Right now all tests are implemented in Java part of the library (JUnit Framework).
 There is no fully native tests.
-* All tests are being automatically invoked by `mvn clean verify`.
+* All tests are automatically invoked by `mvn clean verify`.
 * Tests run from Maven, and the selected 32/64-bit mode depends on the Java version, which can be passed to maven using the `JAVA_HOME` environment variable.